jasoncpatton/xdmod-htcss/docs/Schema.md

 # Overview

 XDMoD requires data to be aggregated in four different intervals, day, month, quater and year.
-The timezone used for the aggregate periods does matter - typically
-XDMoD install use the local timezone.
-The ACCESS XDMoD instance uses eastern time zone.
+All aggregate data must use the same timezone (typically the local timezone).
+The ACCESS XDMoD instance uses Eastern Time.

 The fields required are listed below: